// Code generated by "go test -run=Generate -write=all"; DO NOT EDIT.

 //

-// Once an instance is complete, we can nil out this shared Context to unpin
+// Once an instance is fully expanded, we can nil out this shared Context to unpin

-// memory, though this Context may still be held by other incomplete instances
+// memory, though the Context may still be held by other incomplete instances

 // in its "lineage".